Resources - Debt and Borrowing Money

 Financial Institutions Commission

-The Financial Institutions Commission regulates, and investigates complaints about, credit unions and other provincially regulated financial institutions.
+The BC Financial Services Authority regulates, and investigates complaints about, credit unions and other provincially regulated financial institutions.

 The Ombudsman for Banking Services and investments provides independent, impartial and free services to resolve disputes between participating banking services and investment firms and their customers, if they can’t solve them on their own